karstenkoeth/bashutils/README.md

 ## Prototype

 This server is in prototype state.
-Therefore, all data and all created clipboards are lost, if the main server process (http-echo.sh) is killed.
+Therefore, all data and all created clipboards could be lost, if the main server process (http-echo.sh) is killed.

 ## Help

 Get all program parameters with:

 `http-echo.sh -h`

+# MQTT 2 REST Server

+This server accepts MQTT messages and offers these over REST-API.
+Under the hood, mosquitto CLI and the REST API Server is used.

+## Content

+The server consists of these files:

+- mqtt2rest.sh
+- mqtt2file.sh
+- http-echo.sh
+- http-text.sh

+## Install

+Install all files as normal user with:

+`./install_bashutils_local.sh`

+## Run

+The server could be started with:

+`mqtt2rest.sh &`

+## Connect to Server

+MQTT2REST works under mqtt topic *prototype* on port *1883*.
+The REST API is reachable under port *11883*.

 # Connect to Servers